VL-ocean/winery/README.md

 3.  **Add Users and Assign Permissions:**

     -   Go back to "User Groups," select your group, and click "Attach Policy."
-    -   Select your custom policy (e.g., `policy-teacup-tales`) and attach it.
+    -   Select your custom policy (e.g., `policy-wine-store`) and attach it.
-    -   Click "Add User" and name it appropriately (e.g., `user-teacup-tales`).
+    -   Click "Add User" and name it appropriately (e.g., `user-wine-store`).
     -   Select "Programmatic Access" and add the user to your group.
     -   Download the CSV file containing the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.